In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

 1. What is Adaptive Surfing?

-"Adaptive Surfing" is a sport designed for individuals with various disabilities, such as physical, visual, and intellectual disabilities, to enjoy surfing.
+"Adaptive Surfing" is a sport designed for people with various disabilities, including physical, visual, and intellectual disabilities, to enjoy surfing.

 In adaptive surfing, participants use specialized surfboards and assistive devices according to the type and degree of their disabilities.

-For example, individuals with lower limb disabilities can surf in a seated or kneeling position, while those with visual impairments can ride the waves guided by the voices of support staff.
+For example, individuals with lower limb disabilities can surf in a seated or kneeling position, while those with visual impairments can rely on verbal cues from support staff to ride the waves.

 The beauty of this sport is that it allows anyone, regardless of disability, to experience the sensation of becoming one with the ocean.

-Para surfing is not just a recreational activity but a competitive sport that provides participants with confidence and a sense of achievement.
+Para surfing is not just a recreational activity but is also practiced as a competitive sport that brings confidence and a sense of achievement to participants.

-Internationally, classifications are made based on the type and degree of disability, ensuring a fair competitive environment.
+Internationally, classes are divided based on the type and degree of disability, ensuring a fair competitive environment.
 The main classes include the following:

 | Class | Targeted Disabilities |